caidennason/caidennason-phase-2-project/README.md

 * In a seperate terminal, navigate into phase 2 project
 * Run 'npm install'
 * Once completed, run 'npm start'
+* Once this is installed, run 'npm run server' in the initial phase-2-project folder